Extraltodeus/multi-subject-render/README.md

 - It does only render the final blend to the UI.
 You have to save the images (like in the settings you just don't uncheck that "save all images" checkbox and you're good).
 - There can be bugs.

+## Credits :

+Thanks to [thygate](https://github.com/thygate) for letting me blatantly copy-paste some of his functions for the depth analysis.

 ## A few more examples